xiyanghu/xiyanghu/README.md

 **xiyanghu/xiyanghu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-I am pursuing a [Ph.D. in Information Systems](https://www.heinz.cmu.edu/programs/phd-programs/information-systems-management)/[Ph.D. in Machine Learning and Public Policy](https://www.ml.cmu.edu/academics/joint-ml-phd.html)(TBD) at [Carnegie Mellon University](https://www.cmu.edu/).
+I am pursuing a Ph.D. in Information Systems at [Carnegie Mellon University](https://www.cmu.edu/).

 **🔭 I’m currently working on**
 - 1. the design of ML/DL models to improve accuracy/efficiency/interpretability.